Westbrook festival incident leads to bigger conversation about race

 The Westbrook Police Department released a statement after Monday's protest.
 In it, Chief Sean Lally said officers responded to a report of a male fighting around 6:34 p.m.
 He said officers recognized him from the night before at the festival when he engaged in similar behavior.

-Chief Lally said officers asked the male to leave the park and took him a "short distance" to the park entrance to issue a written trespass warning.
+Lally said officers asked the male to leave the park and took him a "short distance" to the park entrance to issue a written trespass warning.
 The male allegedly refused to give his name and date of birth to officers.
 That's when a crowd formed around the officers.
-Chief Lally said officers brought the male to the Westbrook Public Safety Building "to deescalate the situation."
+Lally said officers brought the male to the Westbrook Public Safety Building to "de-escalate the situation."
 He said before that, officers found a hidden knife in the male's pocket.

 In a statement, Lally said, "The detention of this juvenile had nothing to do with race.
 It had to do with behavior.
 Fighting is illegal.
 So is criminal trespass.
 There are consequences to unlawful behavior.
 Moreover, Officers working the detail at Together Days trespassed numerous people of different races from the park over the course of two days for fighting and unruly behavior.
 Together Days is a community event and the officers working the detail are responsible to maintain a safe environment for patrons to enjoy."